ClickCease

 Falling Objects

 Tools left on ledges, scaffolds, or forklifts may fall and strike workers, causing traumatic brain injuries or wrongful death.
-These injuries are prevalent if contractors fail to provide construction workers with hard hats and other safety equipment.
+These more serious injuries are prevalent if contractors fail to provide construction workers with hard hats and other safety equipment.

 5 stars

-Can I File A Lawsuit Against My Employer for a Construction Site Accident?
+Can I File a Lawsuit Against My Employer for a Construction Site Accident?

 In most cases, you cannot file a lawsuit against your employer if you were injured while on the job.
-Instead, you may receive benefits from your employer’s workers’ compensation insurance to cover medical expenses, a portion of your lost wages, and funeral expenses if the worker had died while on the job.
+Instead, you may receive benefits from your employer’s workers’ compensation insurance to cover future medical bills and expenses, a portion of your lost wages, and funeral expenses if the worker had died while on the job.

 However, if a third party (a person or company other than your employer) caused your injuries, then you may be able to file a personal injury lawsuit against that party.
 The damages available in a civil claim can provide far more than workers’ comp benefits.
 Therefore, you may be able to file both third-party and workers’ comp claims.

 Since multiple contractors and companies typically share a single construction site, it is not always clear who is responsible for an accident.
 Therefore, workers should always consult a construction injury attorney after an accident.
-A lawyer can find all liable parties, maximizing the available compensation.
+A construction injuries lawyer can find all liable parties, maximizing the available compensation.

-Injured In A Construction Accident in Washington, DC?
-Call a Construction Injury Lawyer Today
+Call a DC Construction Injury Lawyer Today

-Regan Zambri Long PLLC handles cases on a contingency fee basis, so you will not owe us an attorney’s fee unless we recover compensation.
+Regan Zambri Long PLLC represents clients throughout Washington, DC, Virginia, and Maryland.
+We handle construction accident cases only on a contingency fee basis, so you will not owe us an attorney’s fee unless we recover compensation.
 For a free consultation with a construction accident attorney, call (202) 960-4596 or fill out our online case review form.

 5 stars Personal Injury Lawyer Sal Zambri